 The plant beds will contain a mixture of evergreen and deciduous flowering shrubs and perennials.
 Shrubs that already fare well on the property, such as rhododendron, azalea, hydrangea, mountain laurel, lilac and butterfly bush will be repeated.
 Box, holly and conifers will add structure and winter interest.
 Pinks, whites and lavenders will predominate in the spring and summer with soft hues in keeping with early 20th century preferences.
 The L-shaped beds around the water garden will be filled with a combination of annuals and perennials providing new interest throughout the seasons.
 Climbing and rambler roses will continue to grace the wrought iron gates.
 In addition, subtle lighting will illuminate the garden at night, allowing it to be used for special events.

-Beyond that, the garden restoration plans will address the property’s chestnut tree allée and cemetery.
-Paralleling the formal garden to its south, a magnificent double line of American Chestnut trees runs from the house towards Long Island Sound.
-To restore its former splendor, the remaining specimens in the allée require extensive pruning, the soil must be remediated and new trees are needed.
+Beyond that, the garden restoration plans will address the property’s chestnut tree grove and family cemetery.
+Paralleling the formal garden to its south, a lovely grove of American Chestnut trees runs from the house towards Long Island Sound.
+To restore its former splendor, the remaining specimens in the grove require extensive pruning, the soil must be remediated and new trees are needed.

 The Pell Cemetery

 At the far end of the chestnut tree grove, near the water, is the Pell cemetery.
 Located in the southeast corner of the property, this cemetery contains tombstones of the site’s original European settlers, the Pell family.
 But conservation is required, including reinstalling some missing tombstones and treating all of the others to prevent further deterioration.